zthurman/fizzpy/README.md

 =============

 The goal of developing this library is to provide an open source reference for computational neuroscience and artificial intelligence frameworks.
-Primarily how we can use the one to help make inspire realistic efficiency assessments and optimizations to the other.
+Primarily how we can use the one to help make realistic efficiency assessments and optimizations to the other.

 Things to Note:
 =============